connexcs/docs/docs/customer/did.md

 + **P-Asserted-ID**: Either `Remove` the P-Asserted-ID so it doesn't reach the customer, or leave it `Default` to preserve it.

-+ **IP Quality Score (IPQS)**: It blocks spam calls based on CLIs.
-It won't allow the CLIs of having a specific spam score that you've selected to pass through the system.
++ **IP Quality Score (IPQS)**: IP Quality Score (IPQS) blocks calls based on CLIs.
+It prevents CLIs with a specific spam score that you've selected from passing through the system.
 For more information on IPQS, [click here](https://www.ipqualityscore.com/).

     !!!
 Warning
         The **IPQS** feature requires a paid subscription.
 To enable this feature navigate to **Setup :material-menu-right: Settings :material-menu-right: Account** and enable this feature.